taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 We have two options for validating txList:

-- Option 1: requiring the txList is valid, and all transactions in a txList must be qualified; otherwise, the txList produces an empty block.
-- Option 2: requiring the txList is valid, and all transactions in a txList must be valid.
-Qualfied transactions will make into the L2 block; and unqualfied transactions are dropped.
-The txList produces an empty block on if there is zero qualfied transactions.

-Option 1 has the drawback that one unqualiifed transaction will disqualfied the entire block, therefore, we choose option 2 to maximize the number of transactions that will become part of L2 blocks.
+- Option 1:
+  - If the txList is invalid or at least one of its transactions is unqualified, no L2 block will be produced;
+  - Otherwise, a L2 block with all these qualified transactions will be produced.
+- Option 2:
+  - If the txList is invalid or at least one of its transactions is invalid, no L2 block will be produced;
+  - Otherwise, a L2 block with qualified transactions will be produced(all unquanlifed transactions dropped).
+The worst-case scenario is that an empty block is produced.

 ### False Proving a txList
 If a txList is invalid, the prover knows the reason.
 The prover now can create a temporary L2 block that includes a `verifyTxListInvalid` transaction with the txList and the reason as the transaction inputs.
 The `verifyTxListInvalid` transaction, once verifies the txList is invalid, will store `true` to a specific storage slot that the txList maps to.
 The prover will then be able to generate a normal ZKP to prove this temporary block is valid, then he can provide a merkle proof to verify the value of the specific storage slot is also `true`.
 This will indirectly prove the txList is invalid, thus its corresponding L2 block is invalid.